 With the correct guidance and support, it is quite feasible that your case will be much stronger as there will undoubtedly be issues that can be used that you had not considered.

 If you are not sure whether you can meet the criteria for exceptional hardship, Motor Lawyers can review and provide initial guidance under the no obligation, fixed fee, Summary Telephone Advice service.

 I have successfully argued exceptional hardship in the past.
 Can I use the same arguments again?

 You would only be able to use the arguments again, if more than 3 years has expired since the previous hearing.
 Otherwise, you would have to rely upon new reasons for your exceptional hardship case.

-Any defence must be absolute, meaning that that the allegation is denied in its entirety and although the burden of proof would normally be on the prosecution to prove the case, the Defendant will have to ensure that his defence covers all aspects of the allegation in order to have any prospect of an acquittal or not guilty decision.
+Any defence must be absolute, meaning that the allegation is denied in its entirety.
+A partial admission is a guilty plea, not a defence.
+Although the burden of proof would normally be on the prosecution to prove the case, the Defendant will have to ensure that his defence covers all aspects of the allegation to have any prospect of securing an acquittal.

 Please note there are distinct differences between defending an allegation, a plea of mitigation, special reasons and exceptional hardship.